fpineda3105/fpineda3105/README.md

 - 📚 Always learning
 - 🤓 Working on my personal site
-- 🧠 Improving my english and technical skills
+- 🧠 Improving my English and technical skills
 - 💻 Looking for remote positions
 <!--
 **fpineda3105/fpineda3105** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.